{{ result.summary.heading }}

 Action

-The AWS API operation or operation pattern allowed or denied by a statement.
+The AWS operation or operation pattern allowed or denied by a statement.

 Resource

-The ARN or wildcard resource scope that the statement applies to.
+The ARN, ARN pattern, or star value that names what the statement applies to.

 Principal